teleject/u2-faq/_posts/2014-01-07-what-is-that-annoying-sound-at-the-end-of-my-copy-of-zooropa.md

 title: |
     Discography: What's that annoying sound at the end of my copy of Zooropa? category : discography
-tagline: "If you leave Zooropa playing for about one minute after "The Wanderer", you will hear an alarm going off" tags : [discography, singles]
+tagline: "If you leave Zooropa playing for about one minute after The Wanderer, you will hear an alarm going off" tags : [discography, singles]
 ---
 {% include JB/setup %}